FRANCE: CRITICAL THEORY, LITERATURE & MEDIA

 Course Instructor: Michael Loriaux

-CLS 390-SA: Critical Theory and Literary Studies (1 credit)
+CLS 390-SA: Fundamental Texts in Critical Theory (1 credit)

 This course will introduce students to some of the most influential texts of critical theory, notably those of Foucault, Deleuze, Lyotard, and Derrida.
 The course is articulated around the theme of language politics, and students will use these foundational texts to deconstruct and analyze this theme and its political and ethical implications.